 - i.
-Single or multiple CASH deposits by a customer in a day in Rupees of above One (1) million above limit set by the concerned authority from time to time. - ii.
-Single or multiple Cash withdrawal by a customer in a day in Rupees above One (1) million or limit set by the concerned authority from time to time. - iii.
-Single or multiple Wire Transfer by a customer in a day in Rupees above One (1) million or limit set by the concerned authority from time to time. - iv.
-Single or multiple Foreign Exchange of transactions by a customer in a day in Rupees above of Five (5) Hundred Thousand or limit set by the concerned authority from time to time.
+Single or multiple CASH deposits by a customer in a day in NPR One (1) million and above or limit set by the concerned authority from time to time. - ii.
+Single or multiple Cash withdrawal by a customer in a day in NPR One (1) million and above or limit set by the concerned authority from time to time. - iii.
+Single or multiple Wire Transfer by a customer in a day in NPR One (1) million and above or limit set by the concerned authority from time to time. - iv.
+Single or multiple Foreign currency Exchange transactions by a customer in a day in NPR Five (5) Hundred Thousand and above or limit set by the concerned authority from time to time.